cavaliercoder/y10k/_docs/yumfile.md

 ## Repository options

 For every repository you wish to mirror locally, you must define a repository configuration section.
+The supported parameters and syntax are identical to `yum.conf` repositories, except for some additional parameters which are unique to y10k.
+These are detailed below.

 Each section is delimited with an INI style `[header]` which is used as the identifier for the repository in Yum configuration.
 The ID is also used as the local path for the mirror unless the `localpath` directive is set.

- * `name` - a friendly name for the repository
+All repositories must declare at least one of the following:

- * `mirrorlist` - URL of the upstream repository mirror list.
-One of `mirrorlist` or `baseurl` must be specified
+ * `mirrorlist` - URL of the upstream repository mirror list

  * `baseurl` - URL of the upstream repository

+The following directives are unique to a Yumfile repository and are used to configure `reposync` and `createrepo`:

  * `localpath` - local path where the upstream respository will be syncronized to.
 Defaults to the ID specified in the repository section header